 Because these puppies will grow to become high-drive working dogs, I do not sell them strictly as pets.
 While I do want each puppy to be a beloved pet and companion first, they also need to work or do sports on a daily or near-daily basis.

 Note: If you are seeking a pet companion dog, please consider rescue.
-Half of our dogs are rescues and we can attest to what wonderful loving friends, companions, and performance partners they make.
+I have adopted many rescue dogs over the years, and can attest to what wonderful loving friends, companions, and performance partners they make.

 - Sell puppies to homes with children under 12

 - Let puppies leave before 10 weeks of age

 - Sell puppies for breeding purposes (working homes will be considered)

 - Place puppies in homes where they don’t live in the house.

 Please review my breeding program protocols, below.
 From there, if you are interested in applying for a puppy, please email me (Hélène) at email@example.com.